5 Ways to Invest in the Accelerating Bitcoin Market (Updated 2023)

-The bitcoin versus gold debate is continuing as the cryptocurrency gains steam, but savvy investors are recognizing that there are opportunities to capitalize on both markets.
+The Bitcoin versus gold debate is continuing as the cryptocurrency's popularity remains strong, but savvy investors are recognizing that there are opportunities to capitalize on both markets.

-Both bitcoin and gold have emerged as stores of value after market disruptions associated with COVID-19 and more recently the Russia/Ukraine war.
+Both Bitcoin and gold have emerged as stores of value after market disruptions associated with COVID-19, the Russia/Ukraine war and fears of a global recession.
 Each has the potential to provide lucrative benefits to investment portfolios.

-Below the Investing News Network presents a list of ways to invest in bitcoin, accompanied where applicable by information on comparable ways to invest in gold.
-If you’re interested in putting money into both (or simply want to know your options), consider this a starting point.
+Below, the Investing News Network presents a list of ways to invest in Bitcoin, accompanied where applicable by information on comparable ways to invest in gold.
+If you’re interested in putting money into either — or simply want to know your options — consider this a starting point.

 Click here for a breakdown of ways to invest in physical gold.

-The most direct way to invest in both gold and bitcoin is to purchase the individual asset.
-For gold, that may mean buying gold coins from a government mint, or storing bars in a gold storage facility.
+The most direct way to invest in both gold and Bitcoin is to purchase the individual asset.

-Buying a whole bitcoin is a little trickier.
-The cryptocurrency has been trading between US$30,000 and US$67,000 per unit since early 2021, making bitcoin too expensive for some retail investors.
-However, buyers don't necessarily have to purchase one whole bitcoin; there is also the option to buy a portion of a bitcoin.
+Buying a whole Bitcoin can be a bit more daunting than a 1 ounce gold coin.
+The cryptocurrency has been trading between US$20,000 and US$67,000 per unit since early 2021, making buying a full Bitcoin too expensive for some retail investors.

-Those who do want to take the plunge can purchase the digital asset on one of the many bitcoin exchanges or crypto-trading and peer-to-peer trading platforms and apps.
-These include: Coinbase, BlockFi, Binance and Gemini.
+Those who do want to take the plunge can purchase the digital asset on one of the many Bitcoin exchanges or crypto-trading and peer-to-peer trading platforms and apps.
+These include: Coinbase (NASDAQ:COIN), BlockFi, Binance and Gemini.

 2. Bitcoin-mining stocks

-Using super-powered computers, bitcoin miners work to verify 1 megabyte worth of bitcoin transactions, which results in a mined block.
-For verifying the block, which involves completing complex mathematical equations and updating the ledger using blockchain, successful miners are rewarded with a bitcoin.
-This is the only way new bitcoins are entered into circulation, essentially making the miners bitcoin “minters” as well.
+Using super-powered computers, Bitcoin miners work to verify 1 megabyte worth of Bitcoin transactions, the completion of which results in a mined block.
+As a reward for verifying the block, which involves completing complex mathematical equations and updating the ledger using blockchain, the miner who successfully gets the correct answer is rewarded with 6.25 Bitcoin.
+This is the only way new Bitcoins are entered into circulation, essentially making the miners Bitcoin “minters” as well.

 To hone in on blockchain stocks, click here for the largest players in Canada and the US, and here for Canada's latest top gainers.
 Chinese blockchain companies are also an area some may want to evaluate.